-Business licenses and nuisance code infraction, however, may be appealed for cause through the Code Enforcement process.5
+Business licenses and nuisance code infraction, however, may be appealed for cause through the Code Enforcement process. $^5$

-- B. Construction and/or use of ancillary buildings for home businesses is/are allowed, but lot coverage and building setback limitations apply. - C. Storage of materials for the use in the home business on site, and home business vehicle parking are both allowed, but not within building setback limitations. - D. Materials used for the business may be stored in the open, but not within the building setback limitations. - E. A non-illuminated sign (8 sq. ft. or less in area) describing the business is permitted.
-It must be on the home business parcel, not in the right of way. - F. County health and safety ordinances apply.
+B. Construction and/or use of ancillary buildings for home businesses is/are allowed, but lot coverage and building setback limitations apply.

+C. Storage of materials for the use in the home business on site, and home business vehicle parking are both allowed, but not within building setback limitations.

+D. Materials used for the business may be stored in the open, but not within the building setback limitations.

+E. A non-illuminated sign (8 sq. ft. or less in area) describing the business is permitted.
+It must be on the home business parcel, not in the right of way.

+F. County health and safety ordinances apply.

+&lt;sup>4 Within land divisions of five or more parcels, however, dedications will be made according to the CA Subdivision Map Act.

+&lt;sup>5 Appeal of a business license or subsequent complaints to the Code Enforcement Office of Mono County must be by a) not fewer than two residents of parcels adjoining the business licensee's property or b) one resident of an adjoining parcel to the business licensee and another resident whose parcel lies along an affected (nonarterial) access route to the licensee's parcel or c) residents of three different parcels along an affected (nonarterial) access route to the licensee's parcel.

+The director of Community Development shall establish reasonable noise and traffic volume standards under which non-compliant business licenses may be revoked.
+Optionally, noise, dust, odors, vibration, smoke or other substantial nuisance standards may be developed as well.
+Standards applicable to agricultural uses are separate from these standards.